dorienmc/documentation-legacy/katana/input/skin.md

 ---
 ## Skin

+Skin settings apply to the outside of the model.
+Depending on the shape of your 3D model, the skind will be thicker or thinner to prevent holes and assure structural integrity.

 | Name | Type | Description | Range | Default |
 | ----- | -----| ------------| ------| --------|
 | skin | `bool` | Toggle the use of skin | - | FALSE |